rebeccabuehler/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker:

    * This is an API driven map output that tracks public buses that are currently travelling a route in Boston, MA
+   * Every 15 seconds it updates the position of the bus in the a route.
+It clears the orignial markers and moves them to there new position

 # How to run: